River is a non-monolithic Wayland compositor. Unlike other Wayland compositors,

 protocol will be 0.4.0.
 The protocol is implemented on river’s main branch and is already

 robust/feature complete enough for me to use as my daily driver.
-There are

 Currently the only documentation for the